rcbell1/pyProjExample/README.md

 ## How to use this project

 1. Make sure poetry is installed.
 Follow the instructions for installing poetry using the script method.
-I recommend you do not use pipx or pip to install poetry as the version you get tends to be older.
+I recommend you do not use `pipx` or `pip` to install poetry as the version you get tends to be older.
 `curl -sSL https://install.python-poetry.org | python3 -`
 2. `git clone git@github.com:rcbell1/pyProjExample.git`
 3. `cd pyProjExample`
+4. `mdkir ~/virtualenvs && virtualenv ~/virtualenvs/pyexamp`
+5. `source ~/virtualenvs/pyexamp/bin/activate`
 4. `poetry install`
 5. `pre-commit install`